A Guide To Pondicherry - Pastel Colours and Pastries

 There are plenty of cafes in Puducherry’s French Quarter selling everything from freshly baked croissants to pastel coloured macaroons.
 You may be 5027 miles (8091 km for everyone else who isn’t stuck in the past!) away from Paris, but if you’re craving French baked goods, the White Town is probably the closest you’re going to get in India to the real deal.

-Arulmigu Manakula Vinayagar Devasthanam Hindu Temple
+Visit the Arulmigu Manakula Vinayagar Devasthanam Hindu Temple

-Opening times: Everyday from 5:45 am to 12:30 pm and from 16:00 pm to 21:00 pm.
+Opening times: Open everyday from 5:45 am to 12:30 pm and from 16:00 pm to 21:00 pm.

-Puducherry Beach and Promenade Beach
+Walk along Puducherry Beach and Promenade Beach

-The rocks are great for posing for photos and comfy enough to sit on to watch the waves roll in.
-The beaches face east so if you are an early riser, we’d recommend heading here to watch a sunrise over the Bay of Bengal.
+The beaches both face east so if you are an early riser, we’d recommend heading here to watch a sunrise over the Bay of Bengal.

 Although you probably won’t spend long on the beach, it's a great place to catch the sea breeze and cool off from the intense Indian sun!